FourThievesVinegar/solderless-microlab/docs/assembly-control-unit.md

 - Raspberry Pi
 - Mounted USB Cables
-- M3 screws
 - Micro A/B USB cable attached to the Arduino

 ### **Assembly**

 #### Attach USB Cables and Install in Case
-- Plug the Arduino's micro USB cable into the Raspberry Pi.
+- Plug the Arduino's USB cable into the Raspberry Pi.
 - Plug the USB cables into the Raspberry Pi.
 - Remove the touchscreen and set aside.
 - Insert the Raspberry Pi into its case supports, starting with the left side of the board, and keeping the USB ports toward the center.
 The supports have catches that should hold the board snugly in place.